mikesinc/face-recognition/README.md

-App that uses the Clarifai Face Detection API.
+App that uses the Clarifai Face Detection API together with backend server and database to track user information.

 App uses free Clarifai account that allows **free 5000 face detections per month**.